Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 This means that Google (and your readers) cares about how up-to-date your content is.

 From personal experience, I know that I’m more likely to click on a more recent link.
-So it could help to improve your click-through rates too.
+So keep in mind, it could help to improve your click-through rates too.

-Google have pointed out, you should pay attention to your spelling and grammar.
+Google have pointed out, you should ensure your spelling, grammar and font type makes sense.

 Whilst the odd mistake and error won’t destroy your website…